Boarding BOARDING AT SENIOR SCHOOL

 At King’s College, the boarding houses are a vital base for each pupil.
 It is where they work, sleep and play: somewhere that provides a family atmosphere in new surroundings.
 It’s much more than a place to hang their coat – it offers individual personal space to day and boarding pupils alike.
 The boarding experience allows pupils to express their own individuality and personality whilst showing kindness and tolerance to others.

-There are seven boarding houses at King’s College, four for boys and three for girls, and each has its own distinct charity, social and cultural events such as formal dinner dances, concerts and theatrical shows.
+There are six boarding houses at King’s College, three for boys and three for girls, and each has its own distinct charity, social and cultural events such as formal dinner dances, concerts and theatrical shows.
 There are regular inter-house events too.

 Where next?